AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Who needs IMG Weather?</p>

 !!! note
-    Updated 6.1.
+    Updated 6.2.
 Honestly, considering only base A ranks and non-Flame Chasers, Raven is probably one of the strongest valkyries to clear ER.
 At least, in weathers that are not so unfavorable for her.
 She's rather excellent, albeit a bit awkward and her gameplay pretty much just revolves around controlling the appropiate timings.

-> Boss to be Chosen: Hephaestus, then Vill-V
+> Boss to be Chosen: Andrius, then Vill-V

 ####<p align="center">Setup</p>